 1. Confined photons have mass.
-A free photon is massless, but when confined in a hypothetical 100% reflecting mirror box, it has mass, because as the box accelerates, unequal photon pressure on its reflecting walls creates inertia (van der Mark & t’Hooft, 2011).
-By the same logic, photons confined at a point, in a standing wave, will have mass.
+A free photon is massless but in a hypothetical 100% reflecting mirror box, it has mass because as the box accelerates, unequal photon pressure on its walls creates inertia (van der Mark & t’Hooft, 2011).
+By this logic, photons confined at a point in a standing wave will have mass.

-3. Particle accelerator collisions routinely create new matter.
-Protons that collide and stay intact produce new matter that didn’t exist before.
-If this matter comes from the collision energy, high energy photons can do the same.
+3. Particle accelerator collisions create new matter.
+Protons that collide and stay intact produce new matter that didn’t exist before based on the collision energy, so high energy photons can do the same.

 4. Pair production.
 High-frequency light near a nucleus gives electrons and positrons that annihilate back into space.